hbhunt/hbhunt/site/blog/Interview Template & Guidelines.md

 ---
-title: Interview Template & Guidelines
+title: How to Structure Interview Sessions
-date: 2018-09-30
+date: 2020-06-06

-excerpt: This is an excerpt
+excerpt: Stages of design research + outline for interview sessions.
 tags:
     - blog
     - research